Rite of Christian Initiation of Adults

 This form of the rite of Christian initiation is intended for unbaptized children who are 8 years old (usually in Grade 3) through Grade 8 in our parishes, schools and/or academies should have a catechumenal preparation of a minimum of 3 years and then be fully initiated at the Easter Vigil or at one of the Sundays of Easter.
 The Catholic Church’s mandate since 1988 is that of children who fall into this age bracket cannot receive the sacraments of initiation separated from one another, but rather all three sacraments at one celebration.
 Unbaptized children under 8 years of age should be baptized according to the Infant Rite.

-The Parish RCIA Coordinator or the Pastor/Administrator should complete this form to register new candidates.
+The Parish RCIA Coordinator or the Pastor/Administrator should complete the form to register new candidates.

 Director, Adult Faith Formation